What is bariatric or weight loss surgery?

 Why not just lose the weight through diet and exercise and skip the serious complications that could result from surgery?

-If you can lose the necessary amount of weight (and keep it off) though diet and exercise-more power to you!
-Ninety five percent of the people considering WLS have tried (sometimes numerous times) and failed.
+If you can lose the necessary amount of weight (and keep it off) through diet and exercise - more power to you!
+Ninety-five percent of the people considering WLS have tried (sometimes numerous times) and failed.

 Why not take drugs to combat obesity?

 Drug treatment does produce limited success (usually weight loss of about 35 to 40 pounds).
 However, concerns about the safety of long-term treatment have limited the drugs available and the length of time people can take them.
 This, in turn, limits their effectiveness because, as with any chronic disease, such as diabetes or high blood pressure, the drug is only effective as long as it is taken.